Why DPF Cleaning is Important

 First is out of vehicle which is a costly and time-consuming option.
 First you have the labour involved in removing the DPF and then taking it to the cleaners.
 After 24 to 48 hours you will get it back only to have to re-fit it onto the vehicle, average cost involved about $1200 vehicle dependant.

-Second is in vehicle where we use a special chemical that cleans then flushes the DPF and takes 1 to 2 hours.
-When doing this we also recommend a Carbon Clean at the same time.
-Total cost $650.
+Second is in vehicle (which is where Infinitech comes in) we use a special chemical that cleans then flushes the DPF and takes 1 to 2 hours.